A New Algebraic Approach for String Reconstruction from Substring Compositions: Preliminaries

-Now we look at the reconstruction code introduced in \cite{pattabiraman2019reconstruction}.
-The code design uses Catalan-type strings to construct a codebook in which, for a given codeword and any same length prefix-suffix substring pair of this string, the two substrings have different weights.
+The reconstruction code in \cite{pattabiraman2023coding} uses Catalan-type strings to construct a codebook.
+The codebook is designed so that for any given codeword and any same-length prefix-suffix substring pair of that codeword, the two substrings have distinct weights.

-\begin{definition}[\cite{pattabiraman2019reconstruction}] For reconstruction code $S_R(n)$ of even length ($n$ even):
+\begin{definition}[\cite{pattabiraman2023coding}] For reconstruction code $S_R(n)$ of even length ($n$ even):

 For reconstruction code $S_R(n)$ of odd length ($n$ odd):

 \end{definition}